Tell All Your Friends: Commercial performance

 Before its release, Juarbe thought Tell All Your Friends was good but was unsure how it would do commercially.
 At the time, all of Victory's releases were gauged against Thursday, who had sold around 100,000 copies of their releases.
 Although it was reported that 15,000 copies had been shipped, only 2,000 copies were sold in the album's first week of release.
 At the time, this was the biggest opening week for a new artist on Victory.
 The album spent one week (at number 183) on the Billboard 200, and 68 weeks on the Heatseekers Albums chart, peaking at number nine.
 It spent 78 weeks on the Independent Albums chart, peaking at number eight, and peaked at number 23 on the Catalog Albums chart.
 It reached number 10 on the Independent Albums Year-end chart in 2003.

 Despite little airplay, Tell All Your Friends had sold 110,000 copies by March 2003; near the end of the year, sales stood at 252,000.
 By April 2004 the album had sold nearly 400,000 copies, and by September 2005 it was certified gold by the RIAA.
+In June 2023, the album reached platinum status.
 By May 2009, the album had sold 790,000 copies in the US, eventually selling one million copies worldwide.
-Tell All Your Friends is Taking Back Sunday and Victory Records' best-selling release.
+Tell All Your Friends is Taking Back Sunday and Victory Records' bestselling release.
 It would also become Victory's longest-running record on the Billboard Heatseekers and Independent Albums charts.
 "Great Romances of the 20th Century" charted at number 33 on UK Rock & Metal Singles chart in 2011.